Bhagat

-Bhagat is a term used in the Indian subcontinent to describe religious personalities who have obtain high acclaim in their community for their services and devoutness.
-It is also one of the clan in Mahar caste with clan totem as King Cobra and also a surname found among Marathas, Bania communities and Punjabi Brahmins.
+Bhagat is a term used in the Indian subcontinent to describe religious figures who have obtained high acclaim in their communities for their acts and devotion.
+It is also a term ascribed to one of the clans in the Mahar caste, with their clan totem being a King Cobra.
+Furthermore, Bhagat is additionally a surname found among Marathas, Bania communities and Punjabi Brahmins.